Registration for summer programs, day camps, and swim lessons is now open.

-xNo.
-As the twin arenas open at the G.H.
-Dawe Community Centre, the Kinex Arena will be decommissioned and no longer used for community sport.
+With the twin arenas now open at the G.H.
+Dawe Community Centre, The City will continue with it’s plan to decommission the Kinex Arena.
+This facility will no longer serve as a recreation amenity for the community.

-The last day of programming for the Kinex Arena will be on March 26, 2023.
-A public event will be held to bid farewell to the arena on April 1, 2023 and all public access will cease at the completion of that event.
-April 1, 2023 is that last day of operation for the sport facility.
+The last day of programming for the Kinex Arena was March 26, 2023.
+A public event was held to bid farewell to the arena on April 1, 2023 and all public access ceased at the completion of that event.

 The facility equipment and fixtures will be inventoried to identify pieces that have continued useful life and value.
 The City will repurpose the assets in other City owned facilities wherever possible.
 Any remaining items will be made available to the community in a fair transparent process.
 An environmental assessment will be completed in the coming months to identify any concerns that may exist with the facility.
 This information will inform next steps for the Kinex.